The Token Economy

 By turn 10, 93% of tokens processed are re-reads of previous conversation — only 7% is your new question.

-Think about what happens in a real coding session.
-You paste 200 lines of a TypeScript orchestration layer.
-The AI responds with an analysis and a refactored version.
-You ask a follow-up question.
-Now the model is processing: your original 200 lines + the AI’s 300-line response + your follow-up.
-That’s 500+ lines of context before the model even begins thinking about your new question.
+Watch how this compounds.
+Say you paste 200 lines of a TypeScript orchestration layer.
+The AI responds with a 300-line analysis.
+You ask a follow-up.
+The API now sends: your original 200 lines + the AI’s 300+ lines response + your new question.
+That’s 500+ lines of context before the model starts thinking about your follow-up.

-By turn ten of a complex refactoring session, you might have 15,000 tokens of accumulated context.
-In a naive implementation without prompt caching, the model re-reads all of it on every turn.
-That’s your “Context Tax.”
-In our modeled example, roughly 93% of tokens processed by turn ten are re-reads of prior conversation — only 7% is your new question.
-The exact ratio varies by session, but the pattern is consistent: accumulated context dominates new input.
-And on a frontier model like Claude Opus 4.6 at $5 per million input tokens, those re-reads add up fast.
+By turn ten, you might have 15,000 tokens of accumulated history.
+Without prompt caching, you’re billed for all of it on every turn.
+In a modeled example, roughly 93% of the tokens processed at turn ten are re-reads of prior conversation.
+Only 7% is your new question.
+The exact ratio depends on how long your turns are, but the pattern is consistent: old context dominates new input, and it grows with every exchange.

 The Language Tax